pelias/documentation/structured-geocoding.md

 | 55 Rue du Faubourg Saint-Honoré | Paris | | FR |
 | Bulevardul Geniului 1 | Bucharest | | Romania |

-With a regular `/search` query, you would need to concatenate these columns into one string, but `/search/structured` allows you to define a query that maintains the individual fields for address, city, state, and country.
+With a regular `search` query, you would need to concatenate these columns into one string, but `search/structured` allows you to define a query that maintains the individual fields for address, city, state, and country.

 ## Structured geocoding parameters